LautaroMartVillalba/L-Airline-Flight-Microservice/README.md

     int earthRadio = 6371;
     //Parse to int from a String the origin latitude data
     //...
-    //Parse to int the origin longitude data
+    //Parse to int from a String the origin longitude data
     //...

-    //Parse to int the destiny latitude data
+    //Parse to int from a String the destiny latitude data
     //...
-    //Parse to int the destiny longitude data
+    //Parse to int from a String the destiny longitude data
     //...

     //Parse to grades latitude and longitude received data